Shobuj47/sysadmintool/README.md

 # Project Deployment
 1. Copy the build *.war file from the "target" directory into the "webapp" directory inside tomcat home directory. i.e. "app_dir/target/mvc.war" to "Tomcat_Home/webapp/"
+2. Execute sql scripts from "DatabaseScripts" directory.
-2. Start the tomcat by executing "startup.sh" located into the "bin" directory inside tomcat home directory. i.e. "Tomcat_Home/bin/startup.sh"
+3. Start the tomcat by executing "startup.sh" located into the "bin" directory inside tomcat home directory. i.e. "Tomcat_Home/bin/startup.sh"
-3. Browse the project into any browser. url ex. "localhost:8080/mvc/"
+4. Browse the project into any browser. url ex. "localhost:8080/mvc/"